avancayetano/xgw/README.md

 ### SWC

-This study also uses the SWC software package and source files.
+This study also uses the SWC [12] software package and source files.
 The SWC method was proposed by Yong et. al. (2012) on their study: _Supervised maximum-likelihood weighting of composite protein networks for complex prediction_.
+We would like to thank the authors of SWC, the main inspiration for this study, for permitting us to use their software and data.

 Requirements: Perl.

 Link: https://www.comp.nus.edu.sg/~wongls/projects/complexprediction/SWC-31oct14/

-Commands:
+Commands to run SWC:

-For the original composite network:
+For the Original composite network:

 `perl score_edges.pl -i data_yeast.txt -c complexes_CYC.txt -m x -x cross_val.csv -e 0 -o "swc"`